NIJ funded Comprehensive School Safety Initiative projects from 2014 to 2017. See an overview of projects funded in each year below.

 - The School Survey on Crime and Safety

 The School Survey on Crime and Safety (SSOCS) is the nation’s primary source of school-level data on crime and safety.
 Under a $1,700,000 interagency agreement with NIJ, the Department of Education’s National Center for Education Statistics (NCES) is collecting an extra year of SSOCS data to gather in-depth information regarding specific aspects of school safety, particularly about the roles and responsibilities of mental health professionals and law enforcement officers who work in a nationally representative sample of 3,500 public primary, middle, high, and combined schools.
+Please see Crime, Violence, Discipline, and Safety in U.S. Public Schools for findings from the 2015-2016 SSOCS survey.

 - Survey of Law Enforcement Personnel in Schools